mattermost/docs/source/help/settings/team-settings.rst

 --------------

 The Team Settings menu offers Team Administrators and System Administrators the ability to adjust settings applied to a specific team.
-To access the settings open the main menu at the top of the left sidebar and select **Team Settings**.
+To access the settings, open the main menu at the top of the left sidebar and select **Team Settings**.

 General
 -------